It's a New Day in Public Health.

 Tallahassee, FL 32399-1721

-The Healthy Start Standards and Guidelines are intended to guide the implementation of Healthy Start and the use of Healthy Start funds.
+Healthy Start Standards and Guidelines are intended to guide implementation of Healthy Start.
 Healthy Start coalitions and providers are accountable for delivering services in compliance with these standards as outlined in administrative rules in the Florida Administrative Code.

 Chapter 1: The Healthy Start System

 Chapter 4: Coordinated Intake and Referral

 Chapter 7: Healthy Start Services Prenatal Education

 Chapter 8: Healthy Start Services Parenting Education and Support

 Chapter 9: Healthy Start Services Interconception Education and Counseling

 Chapter 10: Healthy Start Services Stress Management Education

 Chapter 12: Substance Abusing Pregnant Women, Substance Exposed Children and Their Families